UMMC Ekaterinburg: Championships

+Russian invasion of Ukraine and loss of players

 After the Russian invasion of Ukraine on February 24, 2022, American-Hungarians Courtney Vandersloot (who led the team in assists) and Allie Quigley (who was second on the team in points), Bahamian-Bosnian Jonquel Jones (who led the team in points and rebounds), and Spanish player Alba Torrens left the team.

-Seven days earlier, on February 17, American two-time Olympic champion Brittney Griner was arrested on drug charges in Russia by the Russian Federal Security Service.
-On August 4th, 2022 she was sentenced to 9 years in prison and there was concern that Russia would hold her hostage as a response to the Western sanctions imposed against Russia in response to the Russian invasion of Ukraine.
-Ultimately, she was released on December 8 in a prisoner exchange with Russian arms dealer Viktor Bout, who had served ten years of a 25-year sentence.
+Seven days earlier, on February 17, UMMC player and American two-time Olympic champion Brittney Griner was arrested on drug charges in Russia by the Russian Federal Security Service.
+Griner was detained while returning to Russia to play with UMMC Ekaterinburg.
+In July 2022, it was reported that Griner's team captain and club director had testified on her behalf during one of several hearings, testifying to her good character in a closed hearing along with player Evgenia Belyakova.
+From overseas, Taurasi praised the support.
+On August 4, 2022, Griner was sentenced to 9 years in prison.
+Ultimately, she was released on December 8 in a prisoner exchange for Russian arms dealer Viktor Bout, who had served 10 years of a 25-year sentence.

+In reaction to the 2022 Russian invasion of Ukraine, in February 2022 EuroLeague Women suspended all Russian clubs, including UMMC.